 Before starting the operation, you need to create one MultCloud account.

-Note: If you want to test it before registering one account, you could click "Experience without signing up" option to get one temp account.
+Note: If you want to test it before registering one account, you could click "Try without signing up" option to get one temp account.

 Step 2.
 Add Google Drive Accounts

-After logging in MultCloud, click on "Add Clouds" button, select Google Drive below to add.
+After logging in MultCloud, click on "Add Cloud" button, select Google Drive below to add.
 Follow the process to complete clouds adding.

 Step 3.
 Sync 2 Google Drive Accounts with "Cloud Sync"

-For "Cloud Explorer", it has many features that cloud drives have had, including "Upload", "Download", "Create", "Copy"， “Cut", "Share", etc. In particular, the upload function supports not only uploading files, but also uploading URLs.
-For example, if you want to upload to Google Drive from URL, you can use "Upload URL" through "Cloud Explorer."
+For explorer-type function, it has many features that cloud drives have had, including "Upload", "Download", "Create", "Copy"， “Cut", "Share", etc. In particular, the upload function supports not only uploading files, but also uploading URLs.
+For example, if you want to upload to Google Drive from URL, you can use "Remote Upload".

 For "Cloud Transfer", it can help migrate files from one cloud directly to another in one click instead of downloading and re-uploading.